Classification of Transposed Poisson 3-Lie algebras of dimension 3: Abstract

 \section{Abstract}

 Transposed Poisson $3$-Lie algebra is a dual notion of Nambu-Poisson algebra of order 3.
-In this paper, the classification of transposed Poisson $3$-Lie algebras of dimension $3$ is obtained by $\frac{1}{3}$-derivations and automorphisms of $3$-Lie algebras under some certain conditions.
+In this paper, we explicitly determine all $\frac{1}{3}$-derivations and automorphisms of the unique nontrivial $3$-dimensional complex $3$-Lie algebra $(A_3,[\cdot,\cdot,\cdot])$.
+Based on the one-one correspondence between $\frac{1}{3}$-derivations and transposed Poisson 3-Lie algebras, up to isomorphism, we classify transposed Poisson $3$-Lie algebras of dimension $3$ under the case that $L_{e_1}$ is trivial over the complex field $\mathbb{C}$.

 \subjclass[2010]{ 17A36, 17A30, 17A40, 17A42, 17B63. } \keywords{Transposed Poisson $3$-Lie algebras, Transposed Poisson algebras, $\frac{1}{3}$-derivations, $\delta$-derivations}

 \allowdisplaybreaks \sectionnew{Introduction }\lb{intro}